luwuioc/aspect/README.md

-# aspectgo
+# aspect
-> aspectgo is a specification project of aspect in Golang
+> aspect is a specification project of aspect in Golang

 ```shell
 $ gofumpt -l -w .